-- (1) Represents options granted under our Amended and Restated 2000 Equity Incentive Plan in connection with achieving one-time performance incentives related to our initial public offering. - (2) Represents options granted under our Amended and Restated 2006 Equity Incentive Plan (2006 Plan) in September 2007. - (3) Represents options granted under our 2006 Plan in January 2008. - (4) Represents options granted under our 2006 Plan in June 2009.
+- (1) Represents options granted under our Amended and Restated 2000 Equity Incentive Plan in connection with achieving one-time performance incentives related to our initial public offering. - (2) Represents options granted under our Amended and Restated 2006 Equity Incentive Plan (the "2006 Plan") in September 2007. - (3) Represents options granted under our 2006 Plan in January 2008. - (4) Represents options granted under our 2006 Plan in June 2009.
+These options vested over sixteen equal quarterly installments. - (5) Represents options granted under our 2006 Plan in March 2011.
 These options vest over sixteen equal quarterly installments.
 In the event Mr. C.K.
 Hong's employment with us is terminated by us without cause or by him with good reason, all options will immediately vest.
 In the event Mr. C.K.
-Hong's employment with us is terminated due to death or disability, 25% of the options (or such lesser amount as shall then be unvested) will immediately vest and no additional options will vest thereafter. - (5) Represents options granted under our 2006 Plan in March 2011.
+Hong's employment with us is terminated due to death or disability, 25% of the options (or such lesser amount as shall then be unvested) will immediately vest and no additional options will vest thereafter. - (6) Represents options granted under our 2006 Plan on February 27, 2012.
 These options vest over sixteen equal quarterly installments.
 In the event Mr. C.K.
 Hong's employment with us is terminated by us without cause or by him with good reason, all options will immediately vest.
 In the event Mr. C.K.
 Hong's employment with us is terminated due to death or disability, 25% of the options (or such lesser amount as shall then be unvested) will immediately vest and no additional options will vest thereafter.